 - Hyde Park

-This season, the Southbank Centre Winter Market is pulling out all the stops to throw their biggest and best ever Christmas celebration (running from Friday, November 9 to December 27).
+This season, the Southbank Centre Winter Market is pulling out all the stops to throw their biggest and best ever Christmas celebration (runs from early November until the first week of January 2020).
 There’s a sack-load of Thames-side festive fun planned including one of the best Christmas markets in London, where shoppers can bag gifts, festive produce and sweet treats, and seasonal Christmas shows, guaranteed to brighten up any miserable family members shunning the festive spirit.
 You’ll find plenty more than baubles and gingerbread to tempt you in the wooden chalets that will make up the Southbank Centre Christmas Market this year.
 Stock up on festive food and tipples, unique gifts, stocking fillers and treats.

 One of Belfast landmark buildings, the famous City Hall with its beautiful gardens, provides a wonderful backdrop for the Belfast Christmas Market, situated right in the heart of the City Centre and its wider retail shopping areas.
 The Market is situated directly alongside the central Bus link and taxi station so transport and travel are never far away.
 These fabulous City Hall gardens are transformed into a bustling Continental village providing a great shop around Europe opportunity in the heart of this famous City Centre.
 The Belfast Christmas Market also guarantees a real Irish welcome for all its visitors.